pi3d/pi3d.github.com/sphinx/AndroidUse.rst

       $ ./build.py --dir ~/pi3d_android/pi3dtest --package org.demo.pi3dtest --name "pi3dtest" --meta-data surface.depth=16 --version 1.0.0 debug

     Which shouldn't take too long and will put the android apk package file into the ``bin`` subdirectory.
+The script will complain if the four ``export`` commands (see python-for-android instructions) haven't been run.

     I found that some phones needed to have the bits set for the depth buffer so if the app needs to be deployed generally you need to include this in the build meta-data.
 You will need to set the same value when you run Display.create(), see above.

     The quickest way to run this on my computer is to download it to a phone (you will need to enable PC connection and Security/Unknown sources from settings.
-Quite a hack on some phone but google details).
+Quite a hack on some phones (eg samsung connection software for non-linux only!) but possible, google details).
 However if it doesn't work you will have no information as to why.
 For proper development and debugging you will need to install an emulator.